 1827-1882: Page 293 of the 1884 book "History of Bedford, Somerset and Fulton Counties, Pennsylvania" describes a Benjamin H. Walker of Pleasantville who came to St. Clair township in 1827, helped to operate the underground railroad for escaped slaves, and served as the Postmaster of Alum Bank from 1869 to 1882.
 Pleasantville is in present-day (2021) West St. Clair Township.
 A historical marker erected in Alum Bank in 2006 by the Pennsylvania Historical and Museum Commission is titled "Benjamin Walker Homestead" and states "Before and during the Civil War, Benjamin Walker, Abner Walker, Sr. and George Harbaugh worked closely with African American Underground Railroad conductors John Fiddler, Elisa Rouse and Joseph Crawley.
 Hundreds of fugitive slaves were led from the PA border through Bedford County via the Walker Homestead, across the mountain and north to freedom.
 Participation in the UGRR was dangerous, due to the proximity to the MD border".
 This individual does not fit the description of the gunsmith B.H.
 Walker in the Whisker's 2017 book "Gunsmiths of Bedford County, Pennsylvania" who allegedly moved to Galesburg, Knox County, Illinois.

-1831-1914: According to his memorial on findagrave.com (138693390), Corporal Benjamin Harris Walker of Company G of the 57th Regiment of the Pennsylvania Volunteer Infantry was a son of the Benjamin H. Walker of underground railroad fame, was born in Bedford County, Pennsylvania on March 4, 1831, died on November 12, 1914, and is buried in the Union Cemetery in Beaver County, Pennsylvania.
-The memorial has an image of a military burial record card based on information provided in 1936 that says he his buried in the Union Cemetery, but the informant could not locate his tombstone.
+1831-1914: A web page about Corporal Benjamin Harris Walker of Company G of the 57th Regiment of the Pennsylvania Volunteer Infantry indicates that he was a son of the Benjamin H. Walker of underground railroad fame, was born in Bedford County, Pennsylvania on March 4, 1831, died on November 12, 1914, and is buried in the Union Cemetery in Beaver County, Pennsylvania.
+The web page has an image of a military burial record card based on information provided in 1936 that says he his buried in the Union Cemetery, but the 1936 informant could not locate his tombstone.
 At least one other website indicates that Corporal Benjamin H. Walker was born in Bedford County, Pennsylvania in March of 1831, was a son of Benjamin H. Walker Sr., died in November of 1914, and is buried in the Union Cemetery in Beaver County, Pennsylvania.

 1840: There is a Benjamin Walker household in the 1840 census of St. Clair Township, Bedford County.
 It consists of one male and one female in the 30 to 40 age group, one female in the 20 to 30 age group, one male in the 10 to 15 age group, three males in the 5 to 10 age group, and two males in the up to five age group.
 The gunsmith described in the 2017 Whisker book as being born in 1834 would have only been about six years old in 1840, and not the head of a household.
 This seems obviously to be the household of the Benjamin H. Walker of underground railroad fame who was born in 1808.